yoren/gravityflow/readme.txt

 == ChangeLog ==

+= 1.1.1.9 =
+- Added options to the workflow email settings: From Name, From Email, Reply To, BCC, Subject.

+= 1.1.1.8 =
+- Added support for the User Registration Add-On version 3
+- Added support for Gravity PDF 4.

+= 1.1.1.7 =
+- Fixed an issue with the status shortcode on WordPress 4.4

+= 1.1.1.6 =
+- Added the Workflow Fields section in the form editor.
+- Added the User field.
+- Added the Role field.
+- Deprecated the Assignee Field and removed the button from the form editor.

+= 1.1.1.5 =
+- Added schedule date to the workflow entry detail for queued entries.
+- Fixed an issue with the schedule date setting for installations in timezones < UTC.

 = 1.1.1.4 =
 - Fixed an issue with the schedule step setting where the values are not retained after changing the step type.